sudeepshukla930/swags_labs_playwright/README.md

 ****
 ### 🧰 Utilities
-- **commonTestMethods.ts**: Defines a static variable for storing the username globally, ensuring its accessibility across different parts of the framework.
-- **excelRead.ts**: Fetches the current page's username and stores it into the Global class's username variable, facilitating dynamic data handling and reuse.
+- **commonTestMethods.ts**: This file contains common utility functions that are reused across multiple test scripts.

+- **excelRead.ts**: This file contains utility functions for reading data from Excel files.
+It provides functions to parse Excel files and extract data for use in test scripts, facilitating data-driven testing.
 ***

 ### 🔨 Tests
-- **loginPageTest.spec.ts**: Contains test cases related to the login page functionality, ensuring successful login with valid credentials and handling login failures.
+- **loginPage.spec.ts**: Contains test cases related to the login page functionality, ensuring successful login with valid credentials and handling login failures.
-- **dashboardPageTest.spec.ts**: Tests for the dashboard page interactions, verifying the functionality of dashboard links and navigation.
-- **timesheetPageTest.spec.ts**: Tests for the timesheet functionality, including dynamic navigation and interactions with timesheet entries.
-- **leavePageTest.spec.ts**: Test cases for leave management functionality, covering leave list, leave assignment, and entitlement adding functionalities.
-***

-### 🎬 Project Flow
-1. **Login**: Tests begin by logging into the OrangeHRM site using credentials loaded from a JSON file.
-This ensures that the test environment is properly set up before executing further tests.
-2. **Dashboard Navigation**: After successful login, the dashboard page is visited, and its links are tested to ensure proper functionality and navigation.
-3. **Timesheet Interaction**: Tests are conducted to dynamically navigate to the timesheet section and interact with it, verifying the addition and viewing of timesheet entries.
-4. **Leave Management**: Test cases are executed for leave management functionality, including leave list verification, leave assignment, and adding entitlements.
+- **productsPageTest.spec.ts**: his file contains test scripts related to the product page functionality of the SauceDemo website.
+It includes test cases to verify product listings, sorting, filtering, adding products to the cart, and any related scenarios.

+- **cartPage.spec.ts**: This file contains test scripts related to the cart functionality of the SauceDemo website.
+It includes test cases to verify adding and removing items from the cart, updating quantities, checkout process, and any related scenarios.

+- **endToEndTest.spec.ts**: This file contains end-to-end test scenarios that cover multiple functionalities of the SauceDemo website.
+It includes test cases that simulate user interactions across different pages, such as login, product selection, cart management, and checkout.
 ***

 ## 💻 Technologies Used
 - **🎭 Playwright**: Automation library for web applications.